 Starting with your color scheme and logo, define who you are and what you offer.
 If donors can recognize and feel good about your logo, you’re on your way to success.
 An acronym with an image (such as WWF uses with the beloved panda), can be a strong brand identity piece that speaks a thousand words.
 Fonts are important here, as well, as they help to convey a feeling or theme.

-More Elements in Creating A Brand For Nonprofits
+More Elements in Creating a Brand For Nonprofits

 What are some of the other important elements in creating your nonprofit’s brand?

 - Your tagline quickly tells donors what you do.
 Taglines are never generic.
 They work with other branding elements to reinforce the central message of your mission.
 March of Dimes tagline is A fighting chance for every baby.
-Taglines should sound good to the ear and define in a nut shell your purpose.
+Taglines should sound good to the ear and define in a nutshell your purpose.

 - A good story that shares the impact of your mission is hard to forget.
 Planting a seed in the minds and hearts of people is good branding.
-Discover the story tellers among your board members, staff, and volunteer and donor base.
+Discover the storytellers among your board members, staff, and volunteer and donor base.
 Hold community events at your nonprofit, libraries, and schools to tell stories of real people you have helped.
-Video tape them and post them on social media platforms and your nonprofit website.
+Videotape them and post them on social media platforms and your nonprofit website.
 Or invite people to tell their own story of how you’ve helped them.
 Write about these stories in your blog and newsletter.

 - Your office reflects your brand.
 Ask your employees to tell you how they see your brand personality.
 This may surprise you and give cause to change your font or colors of your brand.
-Is it confident, empowered and happy?
+Is it confident, empowered, and happy?
 Are you reflecting that to the public in your printed materials and social media marketing?
 Reflect your unique personality – that is your brand.

 - Your credibility is part of your brand.
 Ways to show this to potential donors is through simple reports on your website of your financials.
-Pie charts, graphics and animated videos are nice as opposed to lengthy reporting.
-Adding links to more in depth reports allows for a quick read, with an option to see more.
+Pie charts, graphics, and animated videos are nice as opposed to lengthy reporting.
+Adding links to more in-depth reports allows for a quick read, with an option to see more.
 How easy your nonprofit website is to read and use reflects your credibility.
 How easy it is for donors to make a donation on your website is another measure.

 - A super important aspect of your brand is whether donors care about your work and find it interesting.
-One way to learn this and possibly define yourself better is ask them.
+One way to learn this and possibly define yourself better is to ask them.
 Surveys and Google hangouts are ways to get their feedback.
 Offer a gift card as an incentive so they’ll offer their honest opinion.

 - How your brand changes the world is a huge branding element.
 Ask for testimonials on how your projects have helped to change the world.
-Ask individuals how your organization has changed their life and the lives of others.
+Ask individuals how your organization has changed their lives and the lives of others.
 Add them to your website homepage accompanied by related photos that warm hearts.
 Creating a brand and continually strengthening it is about what you give.

-Branding is essential when a nonprofit begins a nonprofit crowdfunding campaign, event or program.
+Branding is essential when a nonprofit begins a nonprofit crowdfunding campaign, event, or program.
 These events provide more opportunities to enforce your organization’s branding and can take on a life of their own in terms of branding.
 Think of the success of the Susan G. Komen Race for the Cure or the Leukemia and Lymphoma Team in Training.
-Just be sure to refer to your original branding statement and see that your event branding supports this mission and message.
+Just be sure to refer to your original branding statement and see that your fundraising event branding supports this mission and message.
 Here are some more tips to branding crowdfunding and peer to peer fundraising campaigns:

-- Ask your volunteers to share their experiences with your nonprofit on local radio, TV, newspapers and online forums.
+- Ask your volunteers to share their experiences with your nonprofit on local radio, TV, newspapers, and online forums.
 Ask them to put in a plug for the event.